keikoproj/active-monitor/README.md

 - verify kube-dns by running DNS lookups on localhost
 - verify KIAM agent by running aws sts get-caller-identity on all available nodes

+With the Cluster/Namespace scoping healtcheck can be run in any namespace provided namespace is already created.
+The `level` in the workflow spec defines at which level the healtcheck runs it can be either namespace or cluster when level is set to namespace Active-Monitor will create a serviceaccount in the namespace as defined in the workflow spec, create the role and rolebinding with namespace level permissions so that the healthchecks in a namespace can be performed.

+When the `level` is set to be cluster the Active-Monitor will create a serviceaccount in the namespace as defined in the workflow spec, create the clusterrole and clusterrolebinding with cluster level permissions so that the healthchecks in a cluster scope can be performed.

 ## Dependencies
 * Kubernetes command line tool (kubectl)
 * Access to Kubernetes Cluster as specified in `~/.kube/config`